jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 [fast.ai](https://www.fast.ai/)
 * The instructor of the courses, Jeremy Howard, sometime references recent research in the lectures

-## Twitter

-Twitter is probably not the best place to find the latest in machine learning research, but sometimes it's worth it.
-Instead of listing a bunch of recommendations here, I'll just point you to a [link of who I follow on Twitter](https://twitter.com/JuliusSimonelli/following).
-I don't use Twitter much for anything else (or at all) so *most* of the people I follow are associated with ML.

 ## Blogs

-I don't find as many helpful blogs as I would like.
+I don't find as many helpful machine learning blogs as I would like.
 I'm sure there are more out there so I'll expand this list when I come across them.
 Let me know your favorites.

 <https://karpathy.github.io/>